Canadian Warplane Heritage Museum logo

 R/193831

 Target - Nuremberg, Germany.
 Two Lancaster aircraft had returned from the target and were preparing to land when they collided and crashed near Nettleham, Lincolnshire, England.
-FS Pogson, F/O D.C.
+FS Pogson, Flying Officer D.C.
 Reid, Fas D.D.
 Hoskins, A.J.
 Eberle, M.V.
 Durling, and two of the crew, not Canadians, were all killed in aircraft PB 515.

 Charles Pogson was originally from Welland, Ontario, where he attended Saltfleet High School, before the family came to the Toronto area suburb of East York.